-1. Austin - The Historic Preservation Office reviews demolition applications for all buildings over 45 years old.
-Staff may administratively approve project if it does not meet eligibility criteria.
+- 1. Austin The Historic Preservation Office reviews demolition applications for all buildings over 45 years old.
+Staff may administratively approve a project if it does not meet eligibility criteria.
 The review period may take up to 5 business days.
-If the property is determined as potentially significant, project is referred to the Historic Landmark Commission (HLC) for public hearing and review.
+If the property is determined as potentially significant, the project is referred to the Historic Landmark Commission (HLC) for public hearing and review.
 The HLC may initiate a historic designation case.
 Full demolition or relocation of a contributing building in a National Register historic district is always referred to the HLC.
-Review may take up to 180 days from the receipt of a complete application.

-- 2. San Antonio The Office of Historic Preservation reviews all demolition applications.
-For nondesignated historic-age properties, there is a 30-day review period to determine potential landmark eligibility.
+Review may take up to 180 days from the receipt of a complete application. - 2.
+San Antonio The Office of Historic Preservation reviews all demolition applications.
+For non-designated historic-age properties, there is a 30-day review period to determine potential landmark eligibility.
 If the building is determined to have significance, property is referred to the Historic and Design Review Commission (HDRC) for public hearing.
 If the HDRC concurs that the property is significant and the applicant is unwilling to designate, the HDRC requests a resolution from City Council to initiate designation. - 3.
 Waco An automatic 90-day delay is initiated for properties that are considered to be eligible for designation as a historic landmark but not so designated.
 During the delay, the historic preservation officer works with the Historic Preservation Landmark Commission (HLPC) to notify all potentially interested parties of the pending demolition to allow such parties to take whatever steps deemed appropriate to preserve the property.
 The delay period may be extended by the HLPC for an additional 90 days; the delay period cannot exceed 180 days.
-No initiation of landmark designation appears to be included in the process. - 4.
-Dallas Four Demolition Delay Overlay Districts have been identified and are subject to a 45-day delay before a demolition permit can be granted.
+No initiation of landmark designation appears to be included in the process.

+4. Dallas - Four demolition delay overlay districts have been identified and are subject to a 45-day delay before a demolition permit can be granted.
 Buildings in these districts must be reviewed by the HPO prior to the issuance of a demolition permit to determine if the structure qualifies for the demolition delay.
 If the building qualifies, within 45 days of the determination, a public meeting is held with the owner, city officials, and stakeholders to discuss alternatives to demolition.
 If at the end of the 45-day period, the owner may enter into an agreement with the city to delay the demolition for an additional time period to explore alternatives.
 If the owner declines to enter into an agreement not to demolish, the building official may grant the demolition permit.
 No initiation of landmark designation appears to be included in the process.

-On Thursday, June 27, 2019, City Council adopted Ordinance 2019-19 establishing a waiting period for issuance of demolition permits for historic structures identified as medium or high preservation priority buildings, if inside the survey boundary, or at least 80 years old, if outside the survey boundary.
+On Thursday, June 27, 2019, the City Council adopted Ordinance 2019-19 establishing a waiting period for issuance of demolition permits for historic structures identified as medium or high preservation priority buildings, if inside the survey boundary, or at least 80 years old if outside the survey boundary.
 The ordinance requires advance public notice of the proposed demolition or removal.
-The emergency Demolition Delay Ordinance is effective for 120 days from the adoption date of June 27, 2019 and therefore set to expire on

-October 23, 2019; it is attached.
+Due to the postponement of the Planning and Zoning Commission's recommendation on the draft ordinance, the ordinance was extended through Ordinance 2019-32 at the City Council meeting on September 30, 2019.
+Both Ordinance 2019-19 and Ordinance 2019-32 are attached.